Capital punishment in the United States: Pre-Furman history

 The first recorded death sentence in the British North American colonies was carried out in 1608 on Captain George Kendall, who was executed by firing squad at the Jamestown colony for spying on behalf of the Spanish government.
 Executions in colonial America were also carried out by hanging.
 The hangman's noose was one of the various punishments the Puritans of the Massachusetts Bay Colony applied to enforce religious and intellectual conformity on the whole community.

 The Bill of Rights adopted in 1789 included the Eighth Amendment which prohibited cruel and unusual punishment.
 The Fifth Amendment was drafted with language implying a possible use of the death penalty, requiring a grand jury indictment for "capital crime" and a due process of law for deprivation of "life" by the government.
 The Fourteenth Amendment adopted in 1868 also requires a due process of law for deprivation of life by any states.
+The federal death penalty was restricted to a small category of crimes.
+Founders saw the ultimate penalty as a means of protecting sovereign interests.
+Death penalty was carried out according to local customs.

 The Espy file, compiled by M. Watt Espy and John Ortiz Smykla, lists 15,269 people executed in the United States and its predecessor colonies between 1608 and 1991.
-From 1930 to 2002, there were 4,661 executions in the U.S., about two-thirds of them in the first 20 years.
+From 1930 to 2002, there were 4,661 executions in the United States; about two-thirds of them in the first 20 years.
 Additionally, the United States Army executed 135 soldiers between 1916 and 1961 (the most recent).

 Early abolition movement

-Three states abolished the death penalty for murder during the 19th century: Michigan (which has never executed a prisoner since achieving statehood, and which is the first government in the English-speaking world to abolish capital punishment), in 1847, Wisconsin, in 1853 and Maine, in 1887.
-Rhode Island is also a state with a long abolitionist background, having repealed the death penalty in 1852, though it was theoretically available for murder committed by a prisoner between 1872 and 1984.
+Three states abolished the death penalty for murder during the 19th century: Michigan (which only executed 1 prisoner and is the first government in the English-speaking world to abolish capital punishment) in 1847, Wisconsin in 1853, and Maine in 1887.
+Rhode Island is also a state with a long abolitionist background, having repealed the death penalty in 1852, though it was available for murder committed by a prisoner between 1872 and 1984.

 Other states which abolished the death penalty for murder before Gregg v.
 Georgia include Minnesota in 1911, Vermont in 1964, Iowa and West Virginia in 1965, and North Dakota in 1973.
 Hawaii abolished the death penalty in 1948 and Alaska in 1957, both before their statehood.
 Puerto Rico repealed it in 1929 and the District of Columbia in 1981.
 Arizona and Oregon abolished the death penalty by popular vote in 1916 and 1964 respectively, but both reinstated it, again by popular vote, some years later; Arizona reinstated the death penalty in 1918 and Oregon in 1978.
 In Oregon, the measure reinstating the death penalty was overturned by the Oregon Supreme Court in 1981, but Oregon voters again reinstated the death penalty in 1984.
 Puerto Rico and Michigan are the only two U.S. jurisdictions to have explicitly prohibited capital punishment in their constitutions: in 1952 and 1964, respectively.